 Enterprise application hosting and management system (PaaS)

-The enterprise application hosting and management system pattern is available as a platform as a service (PaaS) based deployment using ArcGIS Platform.
+The enterprise application hosting and management system pattern is available as a platform as a service (PaaS) based deployment using ArcGIS Location Platform.

-ArcGIS Platform provides market-leading location services to you as a PaaS managed and delivered by Esri.
-ArcGIS Platform provides capabilities that span the data and services/logic tiers, with mapping libraries, APIs, SDKs, and no-code options that give you full control over the presentation tier.
-Built on world-class cloud architecture and managed by IT and geographic information system (GIS) experts, ArcGIS Platform offers flexible location-focused PaaS for software developers, businesses, and organizations that need to bring location innovation into their products, solutions, and systems.
+ArcGIS Location Platform provides market-leading location services to you as a PaaS managed and delivered by Esri.
+ArcGIS Location Platform provides capabilities that span the data and services/logic tiers, with mapping libraries, APIs, SDKs, and no-code options that give you full control over the presentation tier.
+Built on world-class cloud architecture and managed by IT and geographic information system (GIS) experts, ArcGIS Location Platform offers flexible location-focused PaaS for software developers, businesses, and organizations that need to bring location innovation into their products, solutions, and systems.

-Hosting for custom, full-code web applications is not provided by the PaaS deployment using ArcGIS Platform.
+Hosting for custom, full-code web applications is not provided by the PaaS deployment using ArcGIS Location Platform.
 External web hosting (for example, with a web server) is required for hosting custom, full-code web applications.

 Related resources: